hpgem/nanomesh/docs/install.rst

 Installation
 ============

+One of the goals for Nanomesh is that it is easy to install.
+This means that all dependencies are available from `PyPi <https://pypi.org>_.

-If you use conda, create a new environment:
+If you use conda, it is advised to create a new environment:

 ::